 Ariel wrote a whole book on Crowdfunding called Crowdstart, that will walk you step-by-step through your entire campaign, and it comes with amazing done for you bonuses!

 Experiences – Backstage meet and greets, private Skype sessions, and dinner with the band before a show are all possibilities and you don’t need to run a crowdfunding campaign to sell experiences.
-Many indie and major label artists, are taking advantage of them and BandPage makes it easy to set them up and track buyers for this great revenue generating strategy.
+Many indie and major label artists are taking advantage of them.

 Subscriptions – is another area that artists are moving towards, where people sign up to receive music via Bandcamp or support the creation of videos through Patreon.
 Just because people don’t buy CD’s much anymore and even downloads are in a decline, people are willing to support artists, you just need to give them the platform to do so and interesting items and experiences to offer.

 This 3-part series is a LOT and we know it, but we hope that you find it extremely helpful.

 Now that you have read the final part of this 3-part series, Download our checksheet to see what you have left to check off or still need to prepare…